 The Auction Reserve Price for vintage 2013 allowances auctioned in 2012 will be $10 per allowance.
 For Advance Auctions conducted in 2012, the Reserve Price shall be $10 per allowance for vintage 2015 allowances.

-The Auction Reserve Price will be announced on the first day in December that is a business day in California and in any jurisdiction operating an External GHG ETS to which California has linked pursuant to subarticle 12.
+The Auction Reserve Price will be announced on December 8, or the next business day if December 8 is not a business day, in California and in any jurisdiction operating an External GHG ETS to which California has linked pursuant to subarticle 12.
 The Auction Reserve Price shall be stated in U.S. dollars and in the currency (or currencies) used in any External GHG ETS to which California has linked pursuant to subarticle 12.

 The Auction Administrator will calculate the Auction Reserve Price using the following procedure: